wcauchois/nfsn-client/README.md

 This package implements a Node.js client for the [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net/) [API](https://members.nearlyfreespeech.net/wiki/API/Introduction).
-Additionally, a command-line program that uses the client is provided.
+Additionally, a command-line program that uses the library is provided.

 NSFN is a (bretty gud) web host/registrar.
 Their API allows you to update DNS records and access information about your account, among other things.
 Note that in order to obtain an API key, you